Tripo-5/Automation/README.md

 GUIDE FOR WINDOWS USERS

 Step 1
-To sign up use this link https://freebitco.in/?r=3735019
+To sign up to freebitcoin

 Step2
 Download and install Python 3.9.2 depending on your system.